GMLambda/Lambda/README.md

 ## Servers
 Half-Life 2 - 94.23.170.2:27016

 Half-Life 2: Deathmatch - 94.23.170.2:27015

 ## Features
-- Level scenes reworked to be multiplayer friendly
+- Level scenes reworked with checkpoints to be multiplayer friendly, players won't be forcibly teleported
 - Full player and object transitioning between levels
 - Enemy scaling based on skill level and player count
 - Visual improvements
 - Legacy Half-Life 2 aspects such as view bob, view lag, sprinting, AUX power counter, and more
+- Survivor mode with respawn checkpoints
+- Ability to command friendly NPCs via the context menu
+- Medkits for players to heal eachother
-- Dynamic crosshair -- adapts to colors given by the pixels aiming at
+- Dynamic crosshair
 - Underwater bullets
+- Custom Gravity Gun including the mega version with glow color customization
 - Passenger seats
+- Voting system
 - Mapscripts for each campaign map for modifying logic and extra gameplay enhancements
 - Ability to create your own story
-- Some hidden easter eggs
+- Some hidden and not so hidden easter eggs

 ## Supported Games